-The maximum possible undergraduate award is \$40,000 per year (\$20,000 per semester or about \$13,000 per quarter on a three quarter system), including grants and forgivable loans.
+The maximum possible undergraduate award is \$40,000 per year (\$20,000 per semester or about \$13,000 per quarter/trimester on a three quarter/trimester system), including grants and forgivable loans.
 The scholarship amount listed in the award notification you receive each year may in some cases be a firm amount based on school policy.
 In other cases, the scholarship amount may be an estimate, dependent upon changes in billed expenses such as tuition and fees.
-We make available to you the award notification, which includes the scholarship amount, to allow you to plan.
-The Cooke Foundation reviews the charges listed on your billing statements when determining the amount to cover for tuition, fees, and any on-campus room and board (billed costs); we use the amounts listed on the COA to determine stipend awards (books and living expenses) and off-campus room and board (non-billed costs).
+We make available to you via CAP the award notification, which includes the scholarship amount, to allow you to plan.
+The Cooke Foundation reviews the charges listed on your billing statements when determining the amount to cover for tuition, fees, and any on-campus room and board (billed costs); we use the amounts listed on the COA to determine the allowances for books, living expenses and off-campus room and board (non-billed costs - this amount is usually called a "stipend.")
 Therefore, it is not necessary to send in any receipts for books or rental agreements for housing.